Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

 My goals were clear: These students are used to hear about Unreal Engine and its "blueprints", but they usually have no idea how these things work and what what they are really doing when writing "C++" with Unreal.
-By "C++" I mean Standard C++ full of magic macros, he usual issue is that the average game programming student doesn't know where C++, the standard language stuff, ends and where the tricky Unreal features begin.
+By "C++" I mean Standard C++ full of magic macros, the usual issue is that the average game programming student doesn't know where C++, the standard language stuff, ends and where the tricky Unreal features begin.
 It's a blurred line for them.
 So the idea was to show them that such features